Rules of procedure for the Chief Executive Officer

 The Chief Executive Officer is responsible for ongoing operations and development of the company’s business, and is entitled and obliged, to take the required actions.
 However, regardless of whether they are considered to be included in ongoing operations or not—the Chief Executive Officer shall not take the following actions until expressly authorized by the Board of Directors:

-- Investments, arranging loans, entering payment obligations or pledging security for amounts exceeding SEK five (5) million, regardless of whether such investment is funded via repayment, lease arrangement or other method.
+- Investments, arranging loans, entering payment obligations or pledging security for amounts exceeding SEK seven (7) million, regardless of whether such investment is funded via repayment, lease arrangement or other method.

-- Starting up, closing down, purchasing/selling divisions, business lines, companies and/or real estate regardless of amount.
+- Starting up, closing down, purchasing/selling divisions, business lines, and/or real estate regardless of amount.

 - Initiating legal proceedings or arbitration procedures.